olsson-group/minimumexcesswork/mew_pg/README.md

 ### `init.npz` — seed structures

 The guidance optimisation starts from an initial set of structures.
 These should be structures in (or near) the region of interest.
 The file must contain arrays under the keys `pos` (nm) and `node_orientations`.
+The Transition-state membership is determined by a classifier built from reference MD data

 ---